yztulk/neural-style/README.md

 - enlarge pictures throug AI tool
 - The -init parameter is by default set to random, though from what I have seen, most people get better results by setting it to image.
 - Check out other neural network style tranfser techniques: https://github.com/jcjohnson/neural-style/wiki/Similar-to-Neural-Style
-- Check out this https://gist.github.com/ProGamerGov/f650a80c39fc2d3d5139be9ff1fbf0d9 lua implementation. vic8760 uses it.
+- Check out this https://gist.github.com/ProGamerGov/f650a80c39fc2d3d5139be9ff1fbf0d9 lua implementation.
+It contains a minor change to the neural_style.lua in that it removes the unneeded dropout layers entirely. vic8760 applies it so check it out.

+vic8760 uses it.

 # Training models
 You can apply other neural networks as well, see https://github.com/jcjohnson/neural-style/wiki/Using-Other-Neural-Models.
 I find that the standard model does not really do well on faces.
 This model in particular 'Rough_Faces by ProGamerGov' says that it improves the preservation of facial features.
 See here examples https://imgur.com/a/tArrY.